wpeyton/SEEDLab/Demo1/Open Loop Experiments/README.md

 **RobotOpenLoopResponse.xlsx**

-    This excel file contains the collected datam and calculates the angular velocity and linear velocity.
+    This excel file contains the collected data and calculates the angular velocity and linear velocity.
     These are plotted to determine system model parameters.